Did you know that what’s on your child’s plate has a powerful influence on how well they sleep?

 - Read a book and enjoy a mug of chamomile tea.
 Reading to your child or having your child read to you may be a nice way to unwind and connect - away from screens.
 A calming mug of herbal tea may help your child to sleep better, too!

 Is your child struggling to sleep and stay asleep?
 Brain Balance may be able to help!
-For over a decade, we’ve helped over 40,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 45,000 children improve the critical skills needed to create a brighter future.
 Contact us online to learn more about how the Brain Balance Program can help.
 You can also view the research and results of the program on the website.